j2e2/slc/clpb/README.md

    clpb, *Debian 9* ships with an outdated version of this library, so I'm using a local copy instead of the one shipped with the package *SWI-Prolog*.

-   Take into account that jumping to a reassigment should result in a false value.